Travel Stories & Cats!

 The Prickly Pear Margaritas were the perfect blend of spicy and sweet & a good complement to the nachos.
 And our experience at Treylor Park was made all the better by “National Lampoon’s Christmas Vacation” on the TV above the bar!

-We took the Savannah Belles Ferry across the Savannah River to the Westin Savannah Harbor Golf Resort & Spa for the Grand Reserve Tasting Event – a part of the Savannah Food & Wine Festival.
+I took the Savannah Belles Ferry across the Savannah River to the Westin Savannah Harbor Golf Resort & Spa for the Grand Reserve Tasting Event – a part of the Savannah Food & Wine Festival.
 The Ferry is free, and I can’t believe this was my first time riding it as often as I have been to Savannah.

-Our first Savannah Food & Wine Festival event was the Grand Reserve Tasting held at the Westin Savannah Harbor hotel.
+My first Savannah Food & Wine Festival event was the Grand Reserve Tasting held at the Westin Savannah Harbor hotel.

 The event is an all-inclusive event featuring over 50 wines, cocktails, and snacks.
 We had a lot of fun talking with the wine representatives and participating in the wine pull (where you draw a cork with a number out of a tumbler and get a surprise bottle of wine).
 Other activities included a live auction, a silent auction, and a spirits pull.
-We chose not to participate in the live auction this year, as memories of our financial situation after Taste of the Nation 2018 in Atlanta were a little too fresh.
+I chose not to participate in the live auction this year, as memories of our financial situation after Taste of the Nation 2018 in Atlanta were a little too fresh.
 LOL.

-After brunch we went for a walk, and spent a while at E. Shaver Bookseller.
+After brunch I went for a walk, and spent a while at E. Shaver Bookseller.
 I had been wanting to visit this bookstore for quite a while, and that is before I knew they had shop cats!
 I plan to go back every time I am in Savannah.
 Tons of books and 3 cats!
 What’s not to love!?

 The Executive Chef and Head Bartender from Edmund’s Oast in Charleston, SC – Bob Cook & Jayce McConnell – treated us to the lessons and lunch.
 These guys were a lot of fun, and the food and cocktails were top notch.